01 Going Round in Circles

 Remarks#

-• We use rubber stoppers as masses moving around in circles for safety reasons.
+• Rubber stoppers are used as masses moving in circles for safety reasons.

-• The spinning mass should be light compared to the hanging weight (about a factor 3), because otherwise the angle between the string and the vertical does not approach \(90^{\circ}\) : there will be more friction and due to the slanting rope (making a cone of our circle) the analysis becomes a different one.
+• The spinning mass should be light compared to the hanging weight (about a factor of 3), because otherwise the angle between the string and the vertical will not approach \(90^\circ\).
+This leads to more friction, and due to the slanting rope (forming a cone around the circle), the analysis changes.

-• In the last part of the presentation (grabbing and pulling \(m_{2}\) downwards) the demonstrator will feel that quite a lot of force is needed.
-It is of course most instructive for the students if they feel this force themselves (during coffee break?).
+• In the last part of the presentation (grabbing and pulling \(m_2\) downward), the demonstrator will feel that quite a lot of force is needed.
+It is, of course, most instructive for the students if they experience this force themselves (perhaps during the coffee break?).

 Sources#